amazon-ion/ion-docs/_posts/2019-04-30-ion-java-1_4_0-released.md

 From version 1.4.0 forward ion-java has moved to a new maven group id and java package name: `com.amazon.ion`.
 This move was necessary to keep the publishing of Amazon libraries in maven consistent.

-We'll keep supporting `software.amazon.ion` for the foreseeable future by publishing mirrored releases but users are strongly encouraged to migrate.
-The migration is trivial as the only differences are the group id and package names.
+We'll keep supporting `software.amazon.ion` by publishing mirrored releases but users are strongly encouraged to migrate.
+The migration is trivial, the only differences are the maven group id and Java package names.

 1.4.0 release notes: